-Materiality £40m (2022: £35.6m) Basis for determining materiality We determined materiality with reference to net assets.
-Additionally, we capped materiality at 95% of the materiality used for the audit of the consolidated financial statements of the group's intermediate parent company Quadgas Holdings TopCo Limited.
-Our determined materiality equates to 0.96% (2022: 0.86%) of net assets.
+Materiality £38.0m (2024: £38.9m) Basis for determining materiality Our determined materiality equates to 0.92% (2024: 0.93%) of net asset balance held by the company.
 Rationale for the benchmark applied We determined materiality based on net assets as this is the key metric used by management, investors, analysts, and lenders to assess the value of this company.